 You would think that a logo as popular as the Nike logo must have cost thousands of dollars and hundreds of hours of hard work to achieve such a successful result.
 However, the story behind the Nike swoosh is proof that the best ideas don't necessarily require the most work.
+Indeed, the famous swoosh symbol was created by one designer only.

 The well-known swoosh - that is, the comma used as the emblem of the Nike logo - was created in 1971 by graphic design student Carolyn Davidson.
 The logo was created for the company that was then called Blue Ribbon Sports.